NebraLtd/Helium-Guides/docs/FAQs.md

 ## Can I mine <Alternative Cryptocurrency>?

-No, the nebra Helium Hotspots only mine HNT.
+No, the Nebra Helium Hotspots only mine HNT.

 ## Where can I buy the Nebra Helium Hotspots?